Church of the Holy Sepulchre: Background (1st–4th centuries)

 After the siege of Jerusalem in AD 70 during the First Jewish–Roman War, Jerusalem had been reduced to ruins.
 In AD 130, the Roman emperor Hadrian began the building of a Roman colony, the new city of Aelia Capitolina, on the site.
 About AD 135, he ordered that a cave containing a rock-cut tomb (Note: Some Christian scholars have argued that this may have already been a site of veneration for the tomb of Jesus.
-Joan E. Taylor posits that the tomb's location could have been preserved by the local collective memory of Jesus's followers.) be filled in to make a flat foundation for a temple dedicated to Jupiter or Venus.
+Joan E. Taylor posits that the tomb's location could have been preserved by the local collective memory of Jesus's followers.) be filled in to make a flat foundation for a temple dedicated to Venus or Aphrodite.
 The temple remained until the early fourth century.

+After the death of Jesus, Emperor Hadrian covered the tomb and erected a Temple of Aphrodite on top of it around 135 AD and it remained until Constantine rediscovered the tomb around 325 AD.
+Physical testing of a mortar layer between the original older limestone tomb and later marble slab, revealed that the original shrine construction around the actual tomb could be securely dated to the time of Constantine, as historical records indicate on its rediscovery.

 Constantine and Macarius: context for the first sanctuary

 After seeing a vision of a cross in the sky in 312, Constantine the Great began to favour Christianity and signed the Edict of Milan legalizing the religion.
 The Bishop of Jerusalem Macarius asked Constantine for permission to dig for the tomb.
 With the help of Eusebius (a Bishop of Caesarea) and Macarius, three crosses were found near a tomb; one, which was said to have cured people near death, was presumed to be the True Cross, on which Jesus was crucified, leading the Romans to believe that they had found Calvary.

 About 326, Constantine ordered that the temple to Jupiter or Venus be replaced by a church.
 After the temple was torn down and its ruins removed, the soil was removed from the cave, revealing a rock-cut tomb that Macarius identified as the burial site of Jesus.